izhangzhihao/intellij-rainbow-brackets/README.md

 ## Contribute

-NOTE: To view the PSI tree and explore the internal structure of source code, you need to set up your IDE by follow [this](https://www.jetbrains.com/help/idea/psi-viewer.html).
+NOTE: To view the PSI tree and explore the internal PSI structure of source code, you need to set up your IDE by following [this](https://www.jetbrains.com/help/idea/psi-viewer.html).
 For the Rider IDE, please follow: [this](https://rider-support.jetbrains.com/hc/en-us/articles/207327910-How-to-run-JetBrains-Rider-in-Internal-Mode)

 For small changes, [Gitpod](https://gitpod.io/#https://github.com/izhangzhihao/intellij-rainbow-brackets) is recommended. [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/izhangzhihao/intellij-rainbow-brackets)